Main Turkmen Canal: Construction

 Building began after the decision of the Council of Ministers in September 1950.
 The construction was based in Urgench (at that time part of the Uzbek Soviet Socialist Republic).
 Urgench was chosen for its rail access.
 In November 1950, construction workers started work at the building site of the camps that would hold 2000 people.
 In December, they laid the new city of Takhiatash on the Amu Darya's west side.
 When the city was first constructed there were two camps beginning to be built in the city for 1500 prisoners or people.

 Shipments of goods from the entire country entered Takhiatash, and according to recollections, were stored poorly, and substantial portions were considered unusable.
 In 1951, several camps and economic objects were built.
 On June 15, 1952 the railroad from Takhiatash to Chardzhou (now, Türkmenabat) was opened.
 Infrastructure for the development of the city was created, searching expeditions were organized and aviation was connected.
 The number of workers during construction is estimated at 10,000; more than half were prisoners.

 Abandonment

-After Stalin's death in 1953, construction of the Main Turkmen Canal ceased.
+Less than a month after the death of Joseph Stalin in 1953, construction of the Main Turkmen Canal ceased, alongside similar projects such as sections of the Volga–Baltic Waterway.
+These construction sites all used large amounts of forced labour and served as prestige projects in the eyes of the MVD which delivered the labourers; however, high-placed government officials realized that such costly projects had little economic use and that the forced labour system as a whole was unsustainable.
+It is likely that they did not dare to put criticism of the canals on the table while Stalin was alive.

 In 1954 construction of the Qaraqum Canal began, along a route far to the south.
 It stretches 1300 km and irrigates a substantial part of Turkmenistan, and remains the most important canal in Turkmenistan.

 Construction of Qaraqum Canal drained the Amu Darya river and therefore enabled huge areas to be opened for cotton production.
 Nevertheless, it also resulted in the destruction of the native riparian tugay forests, and greatly diminished the inflow of water to the Aral Sea, which caused great ecological catastrophe.